The Job Schedules section shows the backup schedules configured on the Cloud Failover Appliance (CFA).

-Job Schedule settings are used to determine when to run backup jobs and at what level (full, differential, or incremental).
+Schedules define when to run backup jobs and at what level (full, differential, or incremental).
 (See Backup level considerations.)

 |Name of the schedule

 |Summary of runs within the schedule

 Click New on the toolbar.